-The full extent of positive and/or negative social effects will depend on whether Subalternative 2a and 3a or Sub-alternative 2b and 3b are chosen as preferred.
+The full extent of positive and/or negative social effects will depend on whether Preferred Sub-alternative 2a and Sub-Alternative 3a or Preferred Sub-alternative 2b and Sub-alternative 3b are chosen as preferred.
 Creating inconsistent regulations for the commercial and recreational sectors may increase confusion among snapper grouper dive fishermen causing direct negative effects to compliance and enforcement efforts.
 Additionally, user group conflict may increase if one sector feels the dive component of the other sector is responsible for negative effects to snapper grouper stocks.